neelr/clamp/README.md

 ### Step 5: Unleash the Power 🔮

 Use your trained CLAMP model to predict material properties or generate new crystals.
-Watch as the magic unfolds!

 ## Prerequisites 🗝

 - Python 3.6+
 - PyTorch
-- A sprinkle of creativity
-- A dash of enthusiasm for science!

 ## Contributing 🤝

-Jump in and join the alchemy party!
+Jump in and join the party!
 Whether it's adding new features, fixing bugs, or spreading the word, your contributions are what make CLAMP not just a code base, but a community.
+Hopefully it becomes as widespread as CLIP is for image generation.

 ## License 📜